 Most plant viruses are made up of nucleic acid (genetic material, usually RNA, more rarely DNA) in a protein coat.
 They are what is known as “obligate parasites”, in other words they can only gain nourishment from another living organism in order to grow and reproduce (a minority of fungal plant diseases such as rusts and powdery mildews are also obligate parasites).
 Once a virus has entered a plant, it is able to replicate by inserting its genetic material into plant cells and using them to produce more of itself.

 Symptoms of viral infection may be latent (no visible affect on the plant), may reduce growth (common), or result in any of several other symptoms including visible marks on foliage or flowers such as distortion, yellowing, mosaics, spots, streaks, and mottling.
 There is generally no treatment available for an infected plant.

-This virus is typically transmitted mechanically (such as during division of plants), and by vectors such as dagger nematodes, grasshoppers, melon/cotton and green peach aphids, onion thrips, spider mites and tobacco flea beetle, which introduce the virus by feeding on infected plants and then subsequently on healthy ones.
-Some of these are known pests of daylilies and could therefore spread the disease.
-In some plants, this virus can also be transmitted by pollen and seeds.
+Some viruses can be transmitted mechanically (such as during handling and division of plants), and some by vectors such as nematodes, grasshoppers, aphids, thrips, spider mites and flea beetles, which introduce viruses by feeding on infected plants and then subsequently on healthy ones.
+Some viruses can also be transmitted by pollen and seeds.
 How a particular virus is transmitted depends on the specific virus and the susceptible plant.